Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs

 With the drift and diffusion explicitly modeled in the architecture, GPLM realizes the discrete-time Gaussian OM action motivated in Sec.~\ref{sec:stochastic_model}.
-For the supervised node-layer entries, the resulting path weight takes the form~\cite{1953PhRv...91.1505O} \begin{widetext}
+For the supervised node-layer entries, the action takes the form~\cite{1953PhRv...91.1505O} \begin{widetext}

 \end{widetext} up to additive constants independent of $(\mathbf{x},G)$, where $\mathcal{V}_{\rm sup}$ denotes the set of supervised node-layer entries with defined targets.
 The action is evaluated only for transitions with defined residual targets in $M_\star$ and $M_{\rm gas}$.
 Nodes without temporal progenitors are excluded, and trivial zero-to-zero mass segments are masked channel by channel.